joelberkeley/spidr/tutorials/BayesianOptimization.md

 ## Combining empirical values with `Applicative`

+EDITED THIS SECTION BUT STOPPED HALF WAY THROUGH

+We'll now explore optimization with failure regions as an example of combining two empirical values, and see how the `Applicative` interface can help implement this.
+Sometimes certain regions of the search space aren't valid for some reason: when calibrating a machine, certain settings might cause dangerous oscillations; or when finding an optimal medical drug, certain molecules might cause adverse side effects.
+We call these _failure regions_ and in Bayesian optimization we want to find the optimal values outside of these regions.
+There are a number of ways of defining acquisition functions which account for failure regions.
+We'll look at two of these.

+For our first example, consider a failure acquisition function whose value decreases in failure regions.
+We'll combine this with the kind of acquisition function that we'd use if there was no failure region, such as the model mean in the last section.
+The complete acquisition function can simply multiply the output of these two acquisition functions together.
+Our two component acquisition functions will appear as `Reader i (Acquisition batch feat)`, and we want to combine these into another value of the same type.
+To do this, let's take a step back and see how we'd combine two `Acquisition batch feat`.

-Let's now explore the problem of optimization with failure regions.
-We'll want to modify a measure `oa` of how optimal each point is likely to be (based on the objective value data), with a measure `fa` of how likely the point is to lie within a failure region (based on the failure region data).
-Both `oa` and `fa` are empirical values.
+We'll want to modify a measure `objAcq` of how optimal each point is likely to be (based on the objective value data), with a measure `failAcq` of how likely the point is to lie within a failure region (based on the failure region data). `objAcq` and `failAcq` are empirical values.

 Combining empirical values will be a common pattern in Bayesian optimization.
-The standard way to do this with `Reader` values is with the two methods of the `Applicative` interface.
+The standard way to combine `Reader` values is with the two methods of the `Applicative` interface.
 The first of these lifts function application to the `Reader i` context.
 For example, we can apply the `a -> b` function in `f : Reader i (a -> b)` to the `a` value in `x : Reader i a` as `f <*> x` (which is a `Reader i b`), and we can do this before we actually have access to any `i` values.
 The second method, `pure`, creates a `Reader i o` from an `o`.

-There are a number of ways to implement the solution, but we'll choose a relatively simple one that demonstrates the approach, namely the case `fa : Reader i Acquisition` and `oa : Reader i (Acquisition -> Acquisition)`.
+There are a number of ways to implement the solution, but we'll choose a relatively simple one that demonstrates the approach, namely the case `failAcq : Reader i (Acquisition batch feat)` and `objAcq : Reader i (Acquisition batch feat -> Acquisition batch feat)`.
 We can visualise this:

 <pre>
 +---------------------------------------+